 “When I flipped through the pages of my favorite magazines growing up, I never saw images that I could relate to; I did not feel seen or heard.
 I realized later in life that media had been the source for many of my insecurities, and I knew if I didn’t see myself represented in the media, other people, especially marginalized people of color, didn’t see themselves represented either.
 I decided that I wanted to change that, so I took the essence of a glossy lifestyle magazine and put an intersectional feminist spin on it, and out of this was borne Wear Your Voice Magazine, a magazine to redefine the way we as people are represented in the media.”

-Welcome to Wear Your Voice, an intersectional feminist publication!
-Wear Your Voice is run by women and femmes of color who are trying to make more room for marginalized voices away from the white, cis-centric, heteronormative, patriarchal gaze.
+Welcome to Wear Your Voice, an intersectional feminist publication.
+Our magazine is for Black, Indigenous and people of color (BIPOC).
+Our goal is to make more room for marginalized voices away from the white, cis-centric, heteronormative, patriarchal gaze.

 What does intersectionality mean?
 The term was coined by critical race theorist and law professor, Kimberlé Crenshaw, with the intention of drawing attention to the specific kinds of oppression faced by Black women.

 How do we apply this?
-As an intersectional feminist publication, it is our responsibility as writers and editors to highlight and prioritize the voices of Black women and femmes by honoring Crenshaw’s words.
+As an intersectional feminist publication, it is our responsibility as writers and editors to highlight and prioritize the voices of BIPOC by honoring Crenshaw’s words.
 We must carve out spaces for ourselves because we are systematically kept out of white-dominated spaces and if we aren’t kept out, we are tokenized and paid less than our white counterparts.

-Wear Your Voice will be prioritizing the perspectives of Black and brown folks, especially queer, trans and non binary people of color because it is crucial to pay writers of color for their labor and creative contributions to society.
-We must reclaim our narratives and be paid for our own experiences instead of having others telling our stories for us.
+Wear Your Voice prioritizes the perspectives of Black and brown folks, especially queer, trans and non binary people of color because it is crucial to pay writers of color for their labor and creative contributions to society.